DERMATOLOGY : PATIENT SCHEDULING + COSMETIC CONSULT CAPTURE

 • Plans, sequences, and repeat-value follow-up run with more visible continuity.

-The Rage Number captures the measurable patient and treatment leak.
-The Vibration Tax is everything the clinic carries because the front door still feels too noisy: the manager knowing cosmetic growth should be higher, the front desk feeling permanently underwater, and the doctors sensing that medical credibility is being wasted by operational softness.
+Your leak estimate captures the measurable patient and treatment leak.
+The Stress Cost is everything the clinic carries because the front door still feels too noisy: the manager knowing cosmetic growth should be higher, the front desk feeling permanently underwater, and the doctors sensing that medical credibility is being wasted by operational softness.

 Dermatology practices are especially vulnerable because they often run two businesses inside one brand.
 The medical side protects authority.
 The cosmetic side protects margin.
 If the intake path does not respect that reality, both sides underperform.